-VictoriaMetrics becomes genuinely interesting once a classic Prometheus stack starts hurting from scale, long retention, or an expensive historical read path.
+VictoriaMetrics becomes genuinely interesting once a classic Prometheus stack starts hurting from scale, long metric history, or expensive historical queries.

-In engineering practice, this chapter helps you see how compression, retention, vmagent, vminsert, and the read/write path turn into the economics of monitoring rather than just technical details.
+In engineering practice, this chapter helps you see how compression, retention windows, vmagent, vminsert, and the split between write and read paths turn into monitoring economics rather than just technical details.

 In interviews and engineering discussions, it is especially useful when you need to explain how VictoriaMetrics differs from a baseline Prometheus approach once scale and cost become first-class constraints.